buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ProtectiveDeviceTrippingUnitTypeThermal.md

+# Pset_ProtectiveDeviceTrippingUnitTypeThermal

 Information on tripping units that are thermally tripped.
 <!-- end of short definition -->